 To generate the quadrature and in-phase clock signals, which must be 90 degrees phase offset, it's common to generate twice the frequency in the local oscillator (4.8 GHz), and then divide down to 4 2.4 GHz clock signals.
-I liked the "Windmill" divider in the picture below (I have not tried it though, but it looked cool).

 If the LO is the same as the carrier, then the modulation signal will be at DC, often called direct conversion.

 The challenge at DC is that there is flicker noise, offset, and burst noise.
 The modulation type, however, can impact whether low frequency noise is an issue.
 In OFDM we can choose to skip the sub-carriers around 0 Hz, and direct conversion works well.
 An advantage with direct conversion is that there is no "image frequency" and we can use the full complex bandwidth.

 For FSK and direct conversion the low frequency noise can cause issues, as such, it's common to offset the LO from the transmitted signal, for example 4 MHz offset.
 The low frequency noise problem disappears, however, we now have a challenge with the image frequency (-4 MHz) that must be rejected, and we need an increased bandwidth.

 There is no "one correct choice", there are trade-offs that both ways.
 KISS (Keep It Simple Stupid) is one of my guiding principles when working on radio architecture.